vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 |TKG Workload VIP Network|sfo01-w01-vds01-tkgworkloadvip|172.16.70.1/24|N/A|172.16.70.100 - 172.16.70.200|
 |TKG Workload Segment|sfo01-w01-vds01-tkgworkload|172.16.60.1/24|172.16.60.100- 172.16.60.200|N/A|

+> **Note** These are sample network ranges.
+Modify them according to your environment and security requirements.

 ## Deployment Overview
-Here are the high-level steps for deploying Tanzu Kubernetes Grid on vSphere VDS networking in an air-gap environment:
+Here are the high-level steps for deploying Tanzu Kubernetes Grid on vSphere VDS networking in an air-gapped environment:

 - [Deploy and Configure Bastion Host](#configure-bastion)
 - [Install Harbor Image Registry](#install-harbor)